jadeeechen/regexcite/README.md

 coverage](https://codecov.io/gh/jadeeechen/regexcite/graph/badge.svg)](https://app.codecov.io/gh/jadeeechen/regexcite)
 <!-- badges: end -->

-The goal of regexcite is to make regular expressions more exciting!
+The goal of regexcite is to make regular expressions more exciting!!
 It provides convenience functions to make some common tasks with string manipulation and regular expressions a bit easier.